baste-atharv/Linkedin_Acc_PostGen_/README.md

-### Project: LinkedIn Post Generator from accounts
+### 🚀 Project: LinkedIn Post Generator from Accounts

+---

-#### Project Description
+#### 📌 Project Description

-This project is a Generative AI (GenAI) application designed to automatically create engaging LinkedIn posts from public linkedin accounts posts.
-It leverages a language model (LLM) to generate concise, professional, and engaging LinkedIn content that highlights that analyses tone, writing style, engagement metrics, comments of the posts, making it ideal for content creators, marketers, and social media managers.
+This is a Generative AI (GenAI) application that automatically creates engaging LinkedIn posts by analyzing public LinkedIn content.
+It leverages a large language model (LLM) to generate concise, professional, and high-engagement posts.
+The model analyzes tone, writing style, engagement metrics, and comments to craft content that resonates—making it an ideal tool for content creators, marketers, and social media managers.

+---

-#### Project Workflow
+#### 🔄 Project Workflow

+1. **Content Scraping**
-1. **Content Scraping**:Challenge: LinkedIn API is restrictive and doesn't allow access to user content without special permissions.
+   - **Challenge**: LinkedIn’s API is highly restrictive and does not allow access to user content without special permissions.
-Solution:
-Wrote a custom Selenium script that logged into LinkedIn using session cookies
+   - **Solution**: Built a custom Selenium script that logs into LinkedIn using session cookies to extract post data.

+2. **Tag Generation**
-2. **Tag Generation**: Parsed the raw Markdown content,Analyzed the article to generate relevant tags that enhance post visibility and engagement on LinkedIn.
+   - Parsed raw Markdown content.
+   - Analyzed the post to generate relevant tags (e.g., content type, tone, structure, intent) that boost visibility and engagement.

-3. **Post Creation with LLM**: Assistant Agent Creation Agent 1: Content Tagger
+3. **Post Creation with LLM**
+   - **Agent 1: Content Tagger**
+     - Parses individual posts.
+     - Assigns structured tags: `content_type`, `tone`, `structure`, `intent`.
-Parses individual posts, Assigns tags: content_type, tone, structure, intent Returns output in clean JSON format.
+     - Returns output in clean JSON format.

-Agent 2: Post Writer
+   - **Agent 2: Post Writer**
-Takes text and tags from Agent 1
+     - Takes text and tags from Agent 1.
-Generates variations per post
+     - Generates multiple post variations.
-Follows structure rules (12-15 word paragraphs, 5-10 hashtags) Also user can incorporate his feedback.
+     - Adheres to structure rules (e.g., 12–15 word paragraphs, 5–10 hashtags).
+     - Incorporates user feedback for iterative improvement.

+---

-#### Key Learnings and Concepts
+#### 📚 Key Learnings & Concepts

-- **Structured Output**: 2 differnet agents were necessary for a structured flow and to avoid hallucination.
-Also for scalability(not done in this project due to API credit constraints and time deadline), each new linkedin account to be analysed should be a differnt agent.
+- **Structured Output**
+  Introduced two agents to ensure a clean and scalable workflow while minimizing hallucinations.
+Ideally, each new LinkedIn account should have a dedicated agent for scalability (not implemented due to API credit limits and time constraints).

-- **Tag Relevancy and Optimization**: Using NLP techniques to ensure the tags are relevant and increase the post’s reach.
+- **Tag Relevancy & Optimization**
+  Used NLP techniques to ensure tags are relevant and boost post reach.

+- **Prompt Engineering**
-- **Prompt Engineering**: Crafting prompts that help the LLM accurately capture and convey the main ideas of the article in a LinkedIn-friendly format.
+  Crafted prompts to help the LLM extract and articulate key ideas in a LinkedIn-friendly tone.

-- **MCP**: MCP allows agents to build memory beyond single-thread interactions, enabling real-time updates to preferences and better continuity.
-Can be done using MCP but ready frameworks not available at the time and time deadlines.
+- **MCP (Multi-step Conversational Programs)**
+  Explored using MCP to allow agents to retain memory across interactions for preference updates and content continuity.
+Ready-to-use frameworks were unavailable during development due to tight deadlines.

+---

-#### Future Improvements
+#### 🔮 Future Improvements

--Implementing persistent memory via OpenAI's retrieval + file search tools or MCP -Creating a Streamlit UI for feedback collection and post selection
+- Integrate persistent memory using OpenAI's **Retrieval + File Search** or **MCP**.
+- Build a **Streamlit UI** for:
+  - Collecting user feedback.
+  - Previewing and selecting post variations.
+  - Saving or scheduling posts for publishing.